waynodiablo/Oystercard/pills/protractor.md

 The `describe` and `it` syntax is from the Jasmine framework. `browser` is a global created by Protractor, which is used for browser-level commands such as navigation with `browser.get`.

-### Setting up a node script alias to webdriver-manager
+### Setting up a node script alias to protractor

 Edit the `package.json` file in the root of your project.
-Add an npm script alias for `webdriver-manager`:
+Add an npm script alias for `protractor`:

     "protractor": "./node_modules/protractor/bin/protractor"